 When we come here, it’s for a relaxing beach getaway that isn’t too far a drive from where we are in New York.
 We can enjoy all that the area has to offer without breaking the bank, and without leaving the 40 street strip spanned by the boardwalk.
 However, like any vacation area, the splurge opportunities to abound.
 Ignore those distractions, and actively look for things to do that are low-cost or totally free, instead!

-Here are our top four favorite family budget-friendly things to do while in Virginia Beach
+Our favorite family-friendly things to do in Virginia Beach

 All along the boardwalk and down Atlantic Avenue, you’ll be able to catch performers of all types during the summer— and it’s all family friendly!
 Check out Beach Street USA to see what’s happening not just in summer, but all year round.